 What Should You Wear?

 When deciding what to wear, the occasion and desired look are important factors to consider.
 The jacket is the most formal and is typically worn for business, formal events, and black-tie occasions.
-The blazer is a step below in formality and can be worn for more casual events but still requires a dressier appearance.
+The blazer is a step below in formality and can be worn for more casual events, but still requires a dressier appearance.

 Conclusion